-The good news is, it’s super easy to change your passcode to something a lot better.
+The good news is, it’s super-easy to change your iPhone passcode to something a lot better.
 The bad news?
-There isn’t any, unless you have the cops trying to break into your iPhone, in which case you’ve got plenty of bad news already.
+There actually isn’t any, unless you already have the cops trying to break into your iPhone — in which case you’ve got plenty of bad news already.

-Thanks to Touch ID and Face ID, a long passphrase costs you almost nothing.
-Even if the passcode is as long as a long Tweet, you will almost never have to actually type it in.
+Thanks to Touch ID and Face ID, using a long iPhone passcode costs you almost nothing in terms of inconvenience.
+Even if the passcode is as long as a full-size tweet, you will almost never have to actually type it in.
 The only real limit is on whether you can remember it or not.

 Change your iPhone passcode to a proper passphrase

-To change your iPhone passcode, go to Settings > Touch ID & Passcode, and enter your current passcode to authenticate yourself.
-Then, tap on Change Passcode.
-You’ll be prompted to authenticate once again.
+To change your iPhone passcode, go to Settings > Face ID & Passcode (or Settings > Touch ID & Passcode, if you don’t have Face ID).
+The device will prompt you to enter your current passcode to authenticate yourself.
+Then, scroll down and tap Change Passcode.
+The iPhone will prompt you to authenticate once again with your current passcode.
 Once you’ve done that, the familiar numerical keypad will appear, ready to accept your new code.

 Do not type anything yet.
 Instead, tap on the words Passcode Options.
 This brings up the following panel:

-You can choose from a 4- or-6 digit numeric code, a custom numeric code, or an alphanumeric code.
+You can choose from a four- or six-digit numeric code, a custom numeric code or a custom alphanumeric code.
 Pick Custom Alphanumeric Code from this list, and type in your new passcode.
-Avoid the name of your dog, or any real words, or anything that you think of.
-It’s much better to use a password manager like the one from Cult of Mac sponsor Dashlane.
-The other advantage of a password manager is that you won’t forget the new passphrase — if you have it synced to another device, that is.
+Avoid using something easily “hackable” like the name of your dog, your address, etc. It’s much better to use a long passphrase — a string of common (but random) words that you can remember.
+(It’s also a good idea to store your new passphrase in a secure password manager like the one from Cult of Mac sponsor Dashlane.
+That way you’ll be covered even if you forget your new iPhone passphrase — as long as you have it synced to another device, that is.)

 Picking a good passphrase is beyond the scope of this article.
 But once you have one that is both secure, and that you can remember, type it in.
 Then type it in again when prompted.
-You are now protected against cops using GrayKey.
-Instead of cracking your passcode in a matter of hours or days, they will now take weeks or months, or longer.
+You are now far more protected against cops trying to brute-force their way onto your iPhone using GrayKey or similar tools.
+Instead of cracking your passcode in a matter of hours or days, it will now take weeks, months or even longer.

 New unlock screen

-If you’ve been using a regular numerical passcode up until now, you’ll see that, when you’re prompted to enter your new passcode, there’s a different input method.
+If you’ve been using a regular numerical passcode up until now, you’ll see that, when you’re prompted to enter your new passcode, your iPhone presents a different input method.
 Instead of a numerical keypad, you see a full QWERTY keyboard.
-Just type in your passcode, and hit Enter.
+Just type in your new passphrase, and hit Enter.

-It might seem a pain entering a lower code (because it is), but because you hardly ever have to enter it anyway, it’s worth the hassle.
+It might seem like a pain entering a longer code (because it is).
+But because you hardly ever have to enter it anyway, it’s worth the hassle.
 Just make sure you can remember it.